Category Archives: German Royals

 Alfred married and had one son and four daughters, and his son Alfred (known as Young Affie) became the next in the line of succession.
 In 1893, Ernst II died and Alfred became Duke of Saxe-Coburg and Gotha and his son Young Affie became Hereditary Prince of Saxe-Coburg and Gotha.
 Young Affie was involved in a scandal with his mistress and shot himself during his parents’ 25th wedding anniversary celebrations.
 His parents sent him off to a spa to recover, but Young Affie died two weeks later on February 6, 1899.
 Prince Albert’s third son, Prince Arthur, Duke of Connaught, had renounced the Saxe-Coburg and Gotha succession for himself and his only son Prince Arthur of Connaught.
 That left only Charles Edward.
 It is rumored that Prince Arthur of Connaught, who was attending Eton with Charles Edward, threatened to beat up his cousin if he did not accept the duchy.

 In 1899, 15-year-old Charles Edward left Eton to continue his education in Germany.
 Various relatives argued about where Charles Edward should attend school.
 Finally, Cousin Willy, Wilhelm II, German Emperor and King of Prussia, arranged for Charles Edward to attend Leichterfelde Military Cadet Academy, the German equivalent of the Royal Military Academy Sandhurst.
-The Duchess of Albany and her daughter Alice stayed a prolonged time in Germany to ease Charles Edward’s adjustment, but the adjustment did not last long.
+The Duchess of Albany and her daughter Alice stayed for a prolonged time in Germany to ease Charles Edward’s adjustment, but the adjustment did not last long.
 Alfred, Duke of Saxe-Coburg and Gotha died of throat cancer on July 30, 1900, and 16-year-old Charles Edward became Duke of Saxe-Coburg and Gotha.
 After becoming Duke, Charles Edward continued his education at the University of Bonn where he studied law and political science.
 Until Charles Edward reached his 21st birthday, Hereditary Prince Ernst of Hohenlohe-Langenburg, the husband of Alfred’s daughter Alexandra, served as the Regent of the Duchy of Saxe-Coburg and Gotha.

 On February 15, 1905, at a court ball at the Berliner Stadtschloss, the engagement of Charles Edward and Princess Viktoria Adelheid of Schleswig-Holstein-Sonderburg-Glücksburg was announced.
 Viktoria Adelheid, who was called Dick in the family, was the niece of Empress Augusta Victoria, wife of Charles Edward’s first cousin Wilhelm II, German Emperor, and Wilhelm is said to have selected the bride.
 She was the eldest daughter of Friedrich Ferdinand, Duke of Schleswig-Holstein and Princess Karoline Mathilde of Schleswig-Holstein-Sonderburg-Augustenburg.
 The wedding was held on October 11, 1905, at Glücksburg Castle.